eclipse-archived/ceylon-lang.org/documentation/1.1/reference/structure/type.md

     Boolean second = t[1];
     String last = t[2];

-Tuples also have a notion of 'variadicity':
+Tuples also have a notion of *variadicity*:

 <!-- try: -->
     // A tuple of at least two elements